PyroGenesis/TrimpCommander/README.md

 ### `trimps.js`
 The general automation file.
 It performs the following operations (in order) every 10 seconds:
+- (Optional) Hides the game in your browser 🤫
 - Buys any available upgrades
 - Prestiges weapons
 - Runs a small and easy map (for worlds ending in 5)